dsc-courses/dsc106-2026-fa/syllabus.md

   (lecture slides and assignments) by _pulling_ [our course GitHub repository][github].
   In Project 3 and the Final Project, you will also _push_ to your personal GitHub.

+Lecture recordings are posted to [podcast.ucsd.edu](https://podcast.ucsd.edu/).
 Note that we will not be using Canvas for anything this quarter.

 ### Development Environment